gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 read_msg()
 put_msg()
 {% endhighlight %}
-to send/retrieve message between CA and TA, the calling sequence should be correct.
-One lesson learn in my software bring up is that the communication was failed after executed one time successful communication.
+to send/retrieve messages between CA and TA, the calling sequence should be correct.
+One lesson learned in my software bring up is that the communication was failed after executed one-time successful communication.
 The communication was hang up after then and TA wasn't able to get the message from CA. The failure was due to missing the `put_msg()` calling after executed `read_msg()`.

 {% highlight c %}
 static long handle_msg(tzapp_chan_ctx_t* ctx)